beamaia/federated_system_mnist/Readme.md

 # Federated Learning
 This is a Federated Learning implementation using the algorithm Federated Average.
-Video explanation can be found in this [video](https://youtu.be/umYhUZNY5Rc) (video is in portuguese) or in the folder [video](video).
+Video explanation can be found in this [video](https://youtu.be/umYhUZNY5Rc) (video is in portuguese).

 Implemeted by: Beatriz Maia, Iago Cerqueira & Sophie Dilhon